aginies/virt-scenario/README.md

 * ~~show host configuration~~
 * create needed files on host (images, network definition, etc...)
 * ~~implement interactive shell~~

+# User settings

+User can set some parameters which will be used to create the XML file
+* boot device
+* memory
+* vcpu
+* machine type

 # Possible Features